Bless-04/Roblox_Sharp/README.md

 ### Folder Structure
 ```
 src/
-├── Abstraction/            # namepsace for base classes that models inherit from to keep consistency
+├── Abstraction/            # namepsace for base classes and interfaces that models inherit from to keep consistency
 ├── Endpoints/              # namespace where static Endpoint classes are
 │   ├── Endpoints.Enums/    # folder for holding Endpoint based enums; same namespace as Endpoints
 ├── Models/                 # Json response models